 15 January 1958 was D Day for Phase II of Operation GINGER directed against these 170 guerrillas and their Min yuen.
 It was the last federal priority operation of the Emergency, and followed the pattern described in Chapter 12.
 Since all the weaker areas had by then already been cleared, it was possible to raise the four battalions in the district to seven and to strengthen the police and Home Guard as well.
-Phase II lasted fifteen months (i.e. until April 1959) by which time the 170 guerrillas had been almost entirely wiped out.
+Phase II lastel fifteen months (i.e. until April 1959) by which time the 170 guerrillas had been almost entirely wyied out.
 The great majority (112) surrendered, 50 were killed and the remaining 8 escaped across the Thai Border to join Chin Peng.
-Thus the last MCP stronghold on Federation soil was destroyed.
-The judgement that it was the strongest proved correct as it was here that the MCP first reappeared when it revived its guerrilla activities in 1971.
+Thus the last MCP stronghold on Federation was destroyed - though the judgement that it was the strongest proved correct as it was here that the MCP first reappeared when it revived its guerrillas schules in the view its environ.